itsmichaeljryan/100-days-of-code/log.md

 **Today's Progress**: Worked on HTML5.
 Specifically working on advanced text formatting, images, lists, tables, and advanced images formatting.
 Working through "A complete introductory tutorial on HTML5" found for free on Udemy.

 **Thoughts:** Honestly really enjoying it so far.
-Im having a harder time understanding gishub than I am HTML5.
+Im having a harder time understanding github than I am HTML5.

 **Link to work:** Im not sure how to link to my work yet.
 I will figure this out soon.